Shoreline Adaptation Blueprints

 Resilient Coast Santa Cruz 2.0 Project

-The City of Santa Cruz recently kicked off the Resilient Coast Santa Cruz 2.0 Initiative to develop Shoreline Adaptation Management Plans, including a set of projects to prepare the coast for the next 20-30 years.
+The Resilient Coast Santa Cruz 2.0 Initiative is developing Shoreline Adaptation Management Plans, including a set of projects to prepare the coast for the next 20-30 years.
 This project, funded by the Ocean Protection Council, focuses on West Cliff, Main/Cowell Beaches, and Cliff.

 Project Goals